 1. Define Your Style

-To define your wedding stationery style, pick a design that complements the theme of your wedding, and its colour scheme.
-If your wedding is traditional, it’s recommended that you stick to a formal style and select a tasteful and timeless design for all of the elements of your wedding stationery – personalised wedding invitations, save the date cards, RSVP cards and Thank You cards.
+To define your wedding stationery style, you can pick your favorite design from any of the free wedding invitations that you can find online.
+Look for a style that complements the theme of your wedding, and its color scheme.
+If your wedding is traditional, it’s recommended that you stick to a formal style and select a tasteful and timeless design for all of the elements of your wedding stationery – personalized wedding invitations, save the date cards, RSVP cards and Thank You cards.
 Elegant and classy matching table place cards and menus are entirely optional.

 A wedding that is informal, relaxed and casual offers a wider range of wedding stationery options to choose from.
 Take inspiration from your personality, and your future spouse’s, to help you define your unique style.
 The venue of your wedding ceremony can also be helpful in determining the overall design of the stationery.